Research Projects

 Education

-Trinity College May 2024
+Trinity College Hartford, CT

-BS in Computer Science Major & Entrepreneurship minor
+BS in Computer Science Major & Entrepreneurship Minor

 Machine Learning Certificate

-Bridge2Rwanda Leadership Academy May 2020
+Bridge2Rwanda Leadership Academy Kigali, Rwanda

 Entrepreneurship, Leadership, Literature, Personal Development, Public Health, Psychopathology

-College St Andre May 2018
+College St Andre Kigali, Rwanda

 "Try to be a rainbow in someone's cloud." ~ Maya Angelou